djvill/labbcat-server/WORKFLOW.md

 ### Commits

-- Small, atomic, and targeted (like in upstream).
+- Small, atomic, and targeted (like in upstream remote).
 - Commit messages start with one of the following:
   - app/library name (e.g., [`transcripts`])
   - `Development`